 Even though St. Thomas’s observes 1842 as its founding year, the story really begins in 1835, when the Rev. George Allen, an Episcopal priest, came to the village of Newark to teach classics at Delaware College.
 He occasionally held services in the University of Delaware building now known as Old College, for the nearest Episcopal church was St. James, Mill Creek, eight miles away.

-By 1842 Allen and a group of people—the first saints of St. Thomas’s—decided that is was time to form an Episcopal church in Newark—to join the Methodist and Presbyterian congregations already present in town.
+By 1842 Allen and a group of people—the first saints of St. Thomas’s—decided that is was time to form an Episcopal church in Newark, to join the Methodist and Presbyterian congregations already present in town.

 But George Allen and several members of the vestry did support the new ideas, and they wanted their new church building to reflect them.
-Allen got in touch with his mentor, the bishop of Maryland, who connected him with Richard Upjohn, a leading architect of the Gothic revival.
+Allen contacted his mentor, the bishop of Maryland, who connected him with Richard Upjohn, a leading architect of the Gothic revival.
 Upjohn, who designed Trinity Church in New York, provided a drawing of a simple Gothic-style church that would meet the needs of a small congregation in a small town.
 He did this at no charge to St. Thomas’s, so the design was a great gift to the infant parish.

 2. Growing into God’s kingdom

 As Christians, we believe that each and every human being is made in God’s image, and that there are no distinctions between people.
 Each week in our worship services, we see the great variety of people that God has created, all contributing to making St. Thomas’s the house of faith that it is today.